Last updated 25 March 2021 at 10am

-We understand that applicants and offer holders may have concerns about the ongoing coronavirus (covid-19) situation and your plans to study with us at Leeds.
+We understand that applicants and offer holders may have concerns about the ongoing coronavirus (COVID-19) situation and your plans to study with us at Leeds.

-Our campus will be open in September and its important to us that you have every opportunity to engage with student life at Leeds, so were working hard to make sure you receive the high-quality academic experience you would expect.
+Its important to us that you have every opportunity to engage with student life at Leeds, so were working hard to make sure you receive the high-quality academic experience you would expect.

-Frequently asked Questions
+Frequently Asked Questions

 Safety and wellbeing

 What safety measures are in place on campus?

 We are working hard to ensure that the campus is a safe and welcoming environment.
 Your personal safety is our top priority, and we are putting appropriate safety and hygiene measures in place.
 We have detailed information about safety on campus on our coronavirus website.

 What are the application deadlines to study at the University of Leeds?

 - View our information on applying for undergraduate courses through UCAS.